izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 * To disable serving data over HTTP, set the `HttpPort` property to zero.
 * To configure the secondary HTTP/2 port used, set the `Http2Port` property (or set it to zero to disable it).

+### HTTPS

-* To serve data over HTTPS, set the `HttpsPort` property.
-This setting can be used independently of the `HttpPort` and `Http2Port` setting.
+To serve data over HTTPS, set the `HttpsPort` property in the [Server.json](ServerSettings.md) file.
+The server machine must have a correctly configured certificate to serve data correctly.

+Both HTTP/1.1 and HTTP/2.0 traffic can be served over the `HttpsPort`.

 ### Monitoring